 - Delete your email account and re-add: There is no easy way to clear your email cache other than deleting your account.
 In terms of accessing your iPhone’s local files directly through means like SSH, I have yet to find where these caches are stored.
 This should clear any of the recent attachments you have downloaded (like PDFs and images).

 - Go to /var/mobile/Media/ApplicationArchives using SSH (requires jailbroken iPhone) or DiskAid and delete everything.
-This folder contains partially downloaded apps which never completed nor removed and were probably interrupted at some point in the middle of downloading.
+This folder contains partially downloaded apps which were never completed nor removed because the download processes were probably interrupted by whatever.